hackerhouse-opensource/pyongyang_2407/README.md

-This is the high level pseudo-code called when isNatSignFile is passed inside Android OS, this happens whenever a file is being checked for a valid certificate on opening, accessing, reading directories etc. the result this function determines which checks are to be called and also performs the verification of certificate to identify NATSIGN and SELFSIGN keyword.
+This is the high level pseudo-code called when isNatSignFile is passed inside Android OS, this happens whenever a file is being checked for a valid certificate on opening, accessing, reading directories etc. the result this function determines which checks are to be called and also performs the verification of certificate to identify NATISIGN and SELFSIGN keyword.

 ```
 int isNatSignFile(int arg0, int arg1, int arg2) {